Xuefeng-Zhu/payroll/README.md

 # payroll

-A payroll system based on Ethereum.
+It is common for the payment to be overdue or missed when working for small business and contract employment.
+A payroll system based on Ethereum can be a solution resolving this issue.

 ## Features